 This course is mandatory for students of the Master program Computer Engineering, and an elective for students of the Master program Computer Science.

 Although there are no formal prerequisites for taking this course, we expect that students have completed a Bachelor-level computer architecture course.
 Such a course should provide basic knowledge in instruction set architectures, assembly language programming, processor performance evaluation, data path and controller design, pipelining, and memory hierarchies.
-The following book covers this Bachelor-level material: Hennessy, Patterson: Computer Organization and Design MIPS Edition (5th edition), Morgan Kaufmann, 2013.

 We strongly recommend this self-assessment test to find out whether you should take this course.